nextcloud/all-in-one/docker-rootless.md

 # Docker rootless

+**Please note:** Due to a bug in Collabora is the Collabora container currently in rootless mode not working.
+See https://github.com/CollaboraOnline/online/issues/2800.
+In that case, you need to run a separate Collabora instance on your own if you want to use this feature.
+The following flag will be useful https://github.com/nextcloud/all-in-one#how-to-keep-disabled-apps.

 You can run AIO with docker rootless by following the steps below.

 0. If docker is already installed, you should consider disabling it first: (`sudo systemctl disable --now docker.service docker.socket`)